amloveyweb/amloveyweb.github.io/pages/AssetsExplorer/assetexplorer_manual.md

 * __Double click a row__ will ping the asset in Project Window of Unity Editor
 * __Select rows (one or more)__ and then __click the `Location` button__ in the Assets Explorer Window

+#### Search Assets

+Assets Explor supports search assets using UI and type search condition directly in __Search Input__ which is right corner of Asset Explorer UI.

+Assets Explorer support multiple asset properties search.
+Each search condition is `AND` logic.
+Take textures search for example:

+> `StorageSize:>1000 KB MaxSize:>1024`
+>
+>  _means:_
+>
+>  search the texture with storage size is larger than 1000KB __and__ import parameter MaxSize is larger than 1024

+A video demo can found in <https://www.youtube.com/watch?v=MBwcCTyqhnc>.

 #### Customize table headers